-Sales force automation.
-This function can implement sales promotion analysis, automate tracking of a client’s account history for repeated sales or future sales, and also coordinate sales, marketing, call centres, and retail outlets in order to realize the salesforce automation.
+This function can implement sales promotion analysis, automate tracking of a client’s account history for repeated sales or future sales, and also coordinate sales, marketing, call centres, and retail outlets in order to realise the salesforce automation.

 It applies data warehouse technology in order to aggregate transaction information, to merge the information with CRM products, and to provide KPI (key performance indicators).

 This feature helps the company to manage unpredictable growth and demand and implement a good forecasting model to integrate sales history with sales projections.

 CRM software in developing and maintaining client relationships.